jcaddel/liquibase/README.md

 Liquibase
 -------
 This fork of Liquibase is oriented towards requirements [The Kuali Foundation](http://www.kuali.org) has for database migration tooling.
-This version is also a "superset" of the functionality from the original Liquibase source.
-That is to say, as of today (01/12/2011) this version contains every commit from the parent GitHub repository in addition to the functionality that has been layered on top.
+This version is a superset of the functionality from origin Liquibase.
+As of today (01/12/2011) this version contains every commit from the parent GitHub repository in addition to the functionality that has been layered on top.

 Requirements
 -------